-Home > Basic Settings > Wireless > WPA-Personal authentication also select a WPA mode from the pull-down menu: AUTO (WPA or WPA2), WPA2 Only, or WPA Only.
+When WPA-Personal is selected for Authentication type, you must also select a WPA mode from the drop-down menu: AUTO (WPA or WPA2), WPA2 Only, or WPA Only.
 WPA and WPA2 use different algorithms.
-AUTO (WPA or WPA2) allows you to use both WPA and
+AUTO (WPA or WPA2) allows you to use both WPA and WPA2.